jkniest/hue-it-documentation/docs/lights/README.md

 ```

 You can also get the color in all these formats.
 It's irrelevant which format
 you used to set the colors.
-Also you can get the current color mode.
+Also, you can get the current color mode.
 Which is either `hs` (hue) or `xy`.

 ```php
 // This returns an array with the R, G and B values